 Conduct the proper follow-up to protect the government’s interests:

-Conduct a prepayment audit and pay the proper amount to the transportation service provider (TSP)
+Conduct an audit and pay the proper amount to the transportation service provider (TSP)

 If the shipment is damaged, file a damage claim